Petrochemical America: Project Room

 Born in Los Angeles, Richard Misrach has been widely exhibited and collected by major institutions worldwide.
 He is the recipient of numerous awards for his photography, including the Guggenheim Fellowship and four fellowships from the National Endowment for the Arts.
 Richard Misrach has a longstanding association with the American south.
 His previous monograph, Destroy This Memory, offered a record of hurricane-inspired graffiti left on houses and cars in New Orleans in the wake of Katrina.
 On the Beach and Violent Legacies addressed contamination of desert and beach areas.

-Kate Orff is an assistant professor at Columbia University and founder of SCAPE, a landscape architecture studio in Manhattan.
+Kate Orff is an associate professor at Columbia University and founder of SCAPE, a landscape architecture studio in Manhattan.
 Her work weaves together sustainable development, design for biodiversity, and community-based change.
 Orff’s recent exhibition at MoMA, Oyster-tecture, imagined the future of the polluted Gowanus Canal as part of a ground-up community process and an ecologically revitalized New York harbor.

 A publication of Petrochemical America, with photographs by Richard Misrach and Ecological Atlas by Kate Orff, was released by Aperture in September 2012 and is available for purchase on Amazon.com.